iann0036/tf-cfn-provider/docs/providers/opc/ComputeSecurityIpList.md

 # Terraform::OPC::ComputeSecurityIpList

-The ``opc_compute_security_ip_list`` resource creates and manages a security IP list in an Oracle Cloud Infrastructure Compute Classic identity domain.
+The ``Terraform::OPC::ComputeSecurityIpList`` resource creates and manages a security IP list in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Properties

-TBC
+`Name` - (Required) The unique (within the identity domain) name of the security IP list.

+`IpEntries` - (Required) The IP addresses to include in the list.

+`Description` - (Optional) The description of the security ip list.

 ## See Also